Ambar-Goyal/ARBRO-PHARMA/README.md

 -  Dynamic sample table with **search, filter, sort, pagination**
 -  Add/Edit Modal with validations
 -  Inline status updates with optimistic UI
 -  Fully responsive and mobile-friendly
+-  used ThemeProvider for light/dark mode toggeling

 ---